 Health care professionals can check cholesterol in school-age children with a simple blood test.
 Conducting such a test is especially important if there is a strong family history of heart disease or if a parent of the child has high cholesterol.
 The blood test results will reveal whether a child's cholesterol is too high.

-In July 2008, the American Academy of Pediatrics made new recommendations for cholesterol screening in children.
-Screening is advised for kids with a family history of high cholesterol or blood fats, or a family history of premature heart disease (age 55 or younger for men, age 65 or younger for women).
-Screening is also recommended for kids who are overweight (at or above the 85th percentile), and who have other risk factors such as smoking, diabetes, or high blood pressure.
+Selective screening is recommended for kids with a family history of high cholesterol or blood fats or a family history of premature heart disease (age 55 or younger for men, age 65 or younger for women).
+Screening is also recommended for kids who have a body mass index (BMI) greater than the 95th percentile in children ages ages 2-8 or in older children (ages 12 to 16) with a BMI greater than the 85th percentile and who have other risk factors such as exposure to tobacco smoke, diabetes, or high blood pressure.

 For kids who are overweight or obese and who have a high blood-fat level or low level of "good" HDL cholesterol, weight management is the primary treatment.
 This means improved diet with nutritional counseling and increased physical exercise.